 The Advanced Practitioner Concentration is specially designed for those with prior undergraduate or entry-level education in health and human performance related areas.
 Completing this degree concentration will provide the research savvy practitioners advanced knowledge, skills, and abilities to practice is advanced athletic trainers, strength and conditioning coaches, exercise scientists, and/or the pursuit of further academic study (doctoral programs).

 The School of Kinesiology offers a master's level graduate certificate program.
-Additional information may be found by clicking on the link below.
+Additional information may be found by clicking on the links below.

 The PhD in Education with a specialization in Exercise, Fitness, and Health Promotion degree program requires a minimum of 85 credits of study beyond the baccalaureate degree or a minimum of 55 credits beyond the master's degree.
 However, an individual's program typically requires 10 more credits depending on the person's goals, program requirements, and previous preparation.
 Students have five years to complete all course work and the portfolio reviews.
 Five additional years are allowed to complete the dissertation.
 Most students complete the entire program in five or six years.